 Some state governments have mandates relating to the recycling of electronics waste.
 These mandates add hidden costs to the consumer and often fail to achieve the objectives set forth by the states.
 The private sector, instead, is leading the way helping create environmentally friendly solutions that actually help solve problems associated with electronics waste without passing hidden costs on to consumers.

-Statement of Principles on Electronics Recycling Programs
+Statement of Principles on Electronics Recycling Programs for States and Feds Considering Mandates on Recycling Consumer Electronics

 - The private sector should lead the way.
 The private sector should lead the design and the operation of any electronics recycling program.
 Technology companies that designed the products and put them onto the market historically, and recyclers capable of recycling them safely and cost effectively, should be given both the opportunity and responsibility for cleaning up and recycling legacy products.
 The system should also work across state lines to avoid creation of redundant state-specific bureaucracies.